 Scoring criteria and clearing process

-The following guidance explains how we will assess Forestry Grant Scheme applications use scoring criteria and the clearing process.
+The following guidance explains how we will assess Forestry Grant Scheme applications using the scoring criteria and the clearing process.

-All forestry applications will be assessed by Forestry Commission Scotland using option specific scoring criteria.
+All forestry applications will be assessed by Scottish Forestry using option specific scoring criteria.

-Forestry Commission Scotland will use the information provided in your application and will score each option based upon how well it meets the scoring criteria.
-The option specific scoring criteria guidance explains which criteria will be applied and how your application will be scored.
+Scottish Forestry will use the information provided in your application and will score each option based upon how well it meets the scoring criteria.
+The option-specific scoring criteria guidance explains which criteria will be applied and how your application will be scored.

 Each option within your application must meet the threshold score to be considered for approval.
 Woodland creation applications must score a minimum of one point against each scoring criteria except for additional benefit.
 The score will then be used as the basis for allocating funding on a competitive basis through the Forestry Grant Scheme clearing process.